-Statistical modeling is about understanding contexts and making forecasts where coincidences and uncertainty are involved.
+Statistical modelling is about understanding contexts and making forecasts where coincidences and uncertainty are involved.

-The terms statistical modeling and machine learning are often used interchangeably, but machine learning finds patterns in data to a greater extent without the use of models.
-NR’s great strength is that we have extensive experience and broad knowledge of this entire toolbox.
-We customize and find the right method for each problem.
-This gives the most precise and realistic forecasts and causal relationships, including an understanding of the uncertainty in the answers when it is important.
+The terms statistical modelling and machine learning are often used interchangeably, but machine learning finds patterns in data to a greater extent without the use of models.
+NR’s biggest strength lies in our extensive experience and comprehensive knowledge of the entire toolbox.
+We customise and find the right method for each problem.
+This gives the most precise and realistic forecasts and causal relationships, including an understanding of the uncertainty in answers when it is important.